 - 1. Remained engaged and informed on CITES matters despite physical meetings being postponed, rescheduled or cancelled. - 2.
-Disseminated information on CITES and gathered information from the state agencies on CITES issues to inform USFWS positions in preparation for the CITES meetings. - 3.
-Participated in 2020 Federal CITES Interagency Coordination meetings. - 4.
-Met in a full day session with the USFWS in Washington DC to discuss issues of importance to the state fish and wildlife agencies and provide feedback concerning proposals and positions being developed for United States government related to treaty implementation. - 5.
+Disseminated information on CITES and gathered information from the state agencies on CITES issues to inform USFWS positions in preparation for virtual CITES meetings. - 3.
+Participated in 2020 and 2021 Federal CITES Interagency Coordination meetings. - 4.
+Participated in virtual Standing, Animals and Joint Animals and Plants Committee meetings. - 5.
 Participated in International Relations Committee meetings at the North American Wildlife & Natural Resources Conference and the AFWA's Annual Meeting. - 6.
-Communicated with International Relations Committee Co-Chairs during the CITES CoP, Animals and Standing Committee meetings to keep them up to speed on issues. - 7.
-Provided an annual summary of CITES related matters and update the state Directors at their respective regional association meeting. - 8.
-Developed and distributed a freshwater turtles and tortoises trade and conservation case study.
+Communicated with International Relations Committee Co-Chairs during Animals and Standing Committee meetings to keep them up to speed on issues. - 7.
+Provided a meeting summary of CITES related matters and update the state Directors at their respective regional association meeting and to division and section chiefs, and other state staff.